Tsatsu Tsikata

 Tsatsu Tsikata (born 1 October 1950) is a Ghanaian academic and lawyer.
-He is also a former Chief Executive of the Ghana National Petroleum Corporation.
+He is also a former chief executive of the Ghana National Petroleum Corporation.
 He is a notable affiliate and legal counsel to the National Democratic Congress and regarded as one of the leading members of the political party.

 Early life and education

-Tsikata was born in Keta in the south of the Volta Region of Ghana.
+Tsikata was born in Keta in the south of the Volta Region of the British colony of Gold Coast (present-day Ghana).
 He was however brought up in Adabraka, a suburb of Accra, the capital of Ghana.
 He started school at an early age because he wanted to follow his older brother Fui to school.
 He first attended Additrom Preparatory School and then Mrs Sam's Preparatory School, a school also attended by former President of Ghana Jerry Rawlings.
 He was again moved to Accra Newtown Experimental School, where he was jumped from Year 2 to Year 3, catching up with his older brother Fui.
-He won a United Africa Company (UAC) scholarship in 1960 to start his secondary education at the age of nine at the Achimota School where his father and his elder brother, Fui Sokpoli Tsikata also attended.
+He won a United Africa Company (UAC) scholarship in 1960 to start his secondary education at the age of nine at the Mfantsipim School where his father and his elder brother, Fui Sokpoli Tsikata also attended.
 On completion of his five-year course, he gained admission into the University of Ghana, Legon, at the age of 14, where he obtained an LL.B First Class degree at the age of 18 years.
 Only one other 18-year-old had completed a degree programme at that time.
 His lecturers included Professor Ofosu Amaah and Dr. Obed Asamoah, a former foreign minister and Attorney General of Ghana.
 He then won a post-graduate scholarship from the University of Ghana to Oxford University where he again obtained first class honours in Bachelor of Civil Law which is equivalent to a master's degree at other British universities.